DalerAsrorov/DalerAsrorov.github.io/website/src/posts/showcase-componofy-post.md

 1. I was young and full of potential (Yes, I was.
 Believe me.)
 1. _I could learn [React](https://reactjs.org/)_ fast.

 React is a JavaScript library.
-You don't need to know much about it, but just know it helped me write a lot less JavaScript code than I would have otherwise had to write if I haven't used it ...to be continued
+You don't need to know much about it, but just know it helped me write a lot less JavaScript code than I would have otherwise had to write if I haven't used it.
+Nevertheless, before I started digging deep into React world I asked myself this question: how can I learn React in a way that could help people and make the learning experience more enjoyable? **I believe it is truly important to enjoy the learning experience in order to facilitate meaningful and comprehensive learning experience.** As a result, I made a decision to build a web application that will allow Spotify users to make cool playlists by combining songs from different, personal and public, playlists together.
+I named the app with one of the coolest generic endings you could find out there - _Componofy_.

+After numerous errors and sleepless nights I was able to build a fully functional React application that made me realize how cool this JavaScript library actually is.
+I remember how my ex-girlfriend and I were QA-testing the application and found a bunch of bugs that I had to fix and enhance overall user experience to make it usable for the people around the world.
+It was one of the most memorable experiences I have had in my life and that's why this project is so important to me.
+This is the very first project that made me believe that I can build production ready applications that is now used by dozens.

+At the end of the day, I was given a new offer from Eventbrite to join the checkout team.
+The main takeaway from this story is short and sweet - _always be prepared for new challenges by learning relevant things_.
+The main motivator for me to learn is the idea that I can help other people solve daily tasks with software.
+I hope you can find your own reason or motivation to learn and build new cool things.

+Cheers and love,

+_Daler_